madetech/learn/workshops/09-Polymorphism-Workshop/README.md

 ## The problem

 It violates the Open-Closed Principle.
-Potentially, it also the Single Responsibility too.
+Potentially, also the Single Responsibility too.

 Every time we need to introduce a new type of `AccountingDocument`, we're going to need to modify this class.
 What's more it will be a magnet for an ever growing number of journal representations, for an ever growing number of those document types.